Natalie Geisenberger: Personal life

-At age six, her family moved to the city of Miesbach, where Gert Schabbehard of the local Club RRT Miesbach introduced her to the sport at age 10.
+When Geisenberger was six, her family moved to the city of Miesbach, where Gert Schabbehard of the local Club RRT Miesbach introduced her to the sport at age 10.
 After a very successful junior career in which she won 14 Junior World Cup competitions and three Junior World Championships, she was promoted to the senior German team.
 Her first senior competition was on 20 January 2007 at the Altenberg, Germany World Cup, where she came in second.

 Geisenberger is currently a police officer of the German Federal Police at the Sports School in Bad Endorf.

 On 1 June 2018, she married Markus Scheer in Schliersee.

 In October 2019, she announced that she would not race in 2019–20 season due to pregnancy.
 She gave birth to her son Leo in May 2020.
 In July 2022, she announced that she was pregnant for a second time and subsequently would be missing 2022-23 season.

 On October 29, 2025, it was announced that Geisenberger would be joining EuroSport's coverage of the 2026 Winter Olympics as an Olympic expert.